29th July 2021

 Among these is India which has pledged to reach the capacity of 175GW renewable energy by 2022.
 This goes to show that with the right financial investment, it is easy to convert from non-renewable sources of energy to renewable sources of energy.

 Start going green by switching to solar panels as a renewable source of energy.
-Waaree being one of the largest manufacturers of solar panels, offers high-quality sustainable energy solutions.
-Contact us via call at 1800-2121-321 or mail us at email@example.com.
+Waaree Energies being one of the largest manufacturers of solar panels, offers high-quality sustainable energy solutions.
+Contact us via call at 1800-2121-321 or mail us at firstname.lastname@example.org.